skellis46/finger-pointing-moon/case-for-support.md

 ### Who will be most interested in the outcomes?

 The research outcomes will be most interesting to established and emerging scholars from across arts-based disciplines who are working with practice-research.
 The work will also be valuable to philosophers of epistemology who are researching epistemic edge-cases to do with know-how and testimony.
 The practice aspects of the research will help body-based research specialists grapple with the epistemic potential of their work, and particularly in relation to contested ideas of embodied and tacit knowledge.
-The developmental components of the project (see Development Plan) are also designed to enhance the scope, reach and impact of the various ideas, data and outcomes.
+The developmental components of the project (see Development Plan) are also designed to enhance the scope, reach and impact of the research.

 ## Research methods